torque-project/torque/README.md

 LLVM attractive.
 Clojure's initial goal to support interaction with the JVM could have easily been supported once compilation to llvm byte code works.

+Fun things this might do in the future.

+* Compile Clojure to GPU code.
+* Compile Clojure to Web Assembly vis LLVM.
+* Interface with Java via JNI.

 ## Build

 The toolchain currently works on Ubuntu and OS X. Make sure that LLVM 7.0+ is